This is the multi-page printable view of this section. Click here to print.

 Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
 It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming language and analytics tools.

-The parquet-format repository hosts the official specification of the Apache Parquet file format, defining how data is structured and stored.
-This specification, along with Thrift metadata definitions and other crucial components, is essential for developers to effectively read and write Parquet files.
-The parquet-format project specifically contains the format specifications needed to understand and properly utilize Parquet files.
+The parquet-format repository hosts the official specification of the Parquet file format, defining how data is structured and stored.
+This specification, along with the parquet.thrift Thrift metadata definitions, is necessary for developing software to effectively read and write Parquet files.

 parquet-java

-• Utilities and APIs: It provides various utilities and APIs for working with Apache Parquet files, including tools for data import/export, schema management, and data conversion.
+• Utilities and APIs for working with Parquet files, including tools for data import/export, schema management, and data conversion.

 Other Clients / Libraries / Tools